algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/management/weeklyReports/week1.md

 ### Conclusion

 The first week laid a solid foundation with shared goals and early design ideas.
 While some coordination issues emerged due to the absence of a project manager, the team stayed aligned with the overall timeline.
-Clarifying expectations and validating with the client will be crucial in the coming week to ensure smooth progression
+Clarifying expectations and validating with the client will be crucial in the coming weeks to ensure a smooth progression.